dajones42/stjlc/README.md

 ## Installation

 Copy or clone into the ROUTES directory of an Microsoft Train Simulator installation or miniroute.
+Make sure the route directory name is stjlc.
 You will need a version of the global tsection.dat that contains some Scale Rail shapes, but you don't need the shapes themselves.
 I use build 00038.

 ## Credits